Forgot Your Apple ID Password? Here is How to Reset Apple ID and Apple Password

 How to reset Apple password on Your own iPhone

 - Open iforgot.apple.com on any web browser and enter your Apple ID.

-- You should now wait for a prompt requesting access to the trusted device or phone number.
-Click "Allow".
+- It would help if you now waited for prompt requesting access to the trusted device or phone number.
+Click "Allow."
 You can now reset your password.